hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/05__shrImallalitAlAlitaH.md

 > disillusionment about eternality of bhakti in advaita.
 >

-​So, ultimately you mean that there is no possibility of advaitic-mukti, because without sarva-mukti there can not be real liberation.
+So, ultimately you mean that there is no possibility of advaitic-mukti, because without sarva-mukti there can not be real liberation.
 And, hence Ishvara and everything he knows becomes eternal.
 This appears essence of your logic.